rcgoodfellow/softnpu-uart-issue/README.md

 20:17:44.140Z ERRO propolis-server: [44, 75, 6d, 70, 52, 65, 71, 75, 65, 73, 74, 22]
 20:17:44.140Z ERRO propolis-server: DumpRequest"
 ```

+## Testing fixes

+Falcon can use a custom built propolis server via the `--propolis` flag in
+combination with the `launch` command.
+If you want avoid rebuilding the topology
+while taking laps, falcon has `hyperstop` and `hyperstart` commands to stop and
+start VMs.
+The `hyperstart` command also takes a `--propolis` flag to use a
+custom `propolis-server` build.